tarantool/doc/doc/reference/reference_lua/box_info/config.rst

     The instance's state in regard to configuration.
     Note that ``box.info.config`` returns the instance's state obtained using :ref:`config:info('v2') <config_api_reference_info>`.

+    Since version :doc:`3.3.0 </release/3.3.0>`
+    Returns the ``hierarchy`` table, showing names of the group, replicaset, and the instance itself.

     :rtype: table

     **Example**